Do solopreneurs always need a business plan?

 Want to take your small venture from good to great?
 Download my free “Passion to Profit ebook here.

-(The above post is based on an article that was first published on ‘Success Network Recipes’ in March 2010.)
+(The above post is an updated version of an article that was first published on ‘Success Network Recipes’ in March 2010.)